Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-The survivors from Ingria were picked up by the escorting Canadian corvette HMCS Rosthern a couple of hours later and landed in St. John's on Febr.
+The survivors were picked up by the escorting Canadian corvette HMCS Rosthern a couple of hours later and landed in St. John's on Febr.
 27. The maritime hearings were held there that same day(?) with the captain, the 1st mate, the 2nd engineer and Ordianry Seaman Remø (helmsman) appearing.

-A sinking report (signed by U.S.N.R.
-Lieutenant Robert G. Fulton, based on interviews with survivors of Ingria) gives the time for the first attack as 08:10 GCT, and as 08:48 GCT for the second attack, adding that the survivors were picked up by Rosthern at approximately 09:00 GCT, in other words, just 10 minutes or so following the second attack.
-Some additional details in this report: She was on a course 297° true, speed 9 knots, radio silent but receiving, not zig-zagging; however, several changes in the base course had been made during the night.
+A memorandum (signed by U.S.N.R.
+Lieutenant Robert G. Fulton, based on interviews with survivors of Ingria) gives the time for the first attack as 08:10 GCT, and as 08:48 GCT for the second attack, adding that the survivors were picked up by Rosthern at approximately 09:00 GCT, in other words, just 10 minutes or so after the second attack.
+Some additional details in this memorandum: She was on a course 297° true, speed 9 knots, radio silent but receiving, not zig-zagging; however, several changes in the base course had been made during the night.
 5 trained lookouts, equipped with binoculars, had been on watch for an hour, 3 on the bridge and 2 at the after gun.
 Weather was clear with broken clouds obscuring the moon which was in the third quarter.
-Visibility excellent, wind west/northwest force 3, with medium swells running.
+Visibility was excellent, wind west/northwest force 3, with medium swells running.
 Splash from first explosion rose mast high.
 Regular radio was put out of commission, SSS and abandoning ship signals were sent on the emergency set, with no replies.
 Confidentials thrown overside in a weighted box.
-The sub was not sighted at any time, therefore, no counter offensive action was possible.
+The U-boat was not sighted at any time, therefore, no counter offensive action was possible.
 Vessel was seen to sink, stern first, approximately 40 minutes after the first torpedo struck.

-The American Chattanooga City (no casualties), Expositor (6 died), Hastings (9 died), Jonathan Sturges (56 died), the British Empire Redshank (no casualties) Empire Trader (no casualties), Eulima (63 died), Manchester Merchant (36 died), the Rescue Vessel Stockport (63 died), the Panamanian Winkler (20 died), the Norwegian M/T Glittre, Stigstad and N. T. Nielsen-Alonso (follow links for more details).
+The American Chattanooga City (no casualties), Expositor (6 died), Hastings (9 died), Jonathan Sturges (56 died), the British Empire Redshank (no casualties), Empire Trader (no casualties), Eulima (63 died), Manchester Merchant (36 died), the Rescue Vessel Stockport (63 died), the Panamanian Winkler (20 died).
 The Dutch Madoera was damaged.
-For more information on ON 166, follow the link provided above to my page about this convoy, as well as the external links at the end of this text.
-Other Norwegian ships sailing in this convoy were Molda, Skandinavia, Tai Shan, Tropic Star and Brasil.
+For more information, please see my page about Convoy ON 166, as well as the external links at the end of this page.

 Crew List - No Casualties: